domfarolino/algorithms/src/algorithm_practice/String_Algorithms/boldTerms/README.md

     that of a valid HTML tag.

-One solution is to simply for each term, find all occurrences of it in the document, and before the occurrence add the characters "<b>" after add "</b>".
-This can be done by using std::string::find to find an occurrence, performing the aforementioned operations, and doing the same for future occurrences. std::string::find takes an optional second parameter which is an index to start searching from which we can use to find later occurrences of a term.
+One solution is to simply for each term, find all occurrences of it in the document, and before the occurrence add the characters `<b>` after add `</b>`.
+This can be done by using std::string::find to find an occurrence, performing the aforementioned operations, and doing the same for future occurrences. `std::string::find` takes an optional second parameter which is an index to start searching from which we can use to find later occurrences of a term.
 We can maintain some `findIdx` which can keep track of the index a current term has found, and start start searching